Nikon D500 vs Panasonic GH5

-The physical size and weight of the Nikon D500 and the Panasonic GH5 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Nikon D500 and the Panasonic GH5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (19 percent) than the Nikon D500.
 Moreover, the GH5 is markedly lighter (16 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.